How to Create a Custom WordPress Footer

 Step 1: Install and Activate Beaver Themer

-Before you create your footer layout, you need to get the Beaver Themer plugin set up.
+Before creating your custom footer layout, you’ll need to install and activate the Beaver Themer plugin.

 The screen to upload a new plugin to WordPress.